dvillaj/R_TarjetasBlack/README.md

-# R_TarjetasBlack

-This repository contains the black card dataset prepared to do SQL practices on an R notebook.
+This repository contains the 'TarjetasBlack' dataset prepared to do SQL practices on an R notebook.

 ![](images/TarjetasBlack.png)